Guerrilla Girls, Inc. – 35 Years and Counting

 The Conscience of the Art World

 In 1985, the Guerrilla Girls sprang to action in New York City.
 The catalyst was an exhibition at the Museum of Modern Art (MoMA).
-The title of the exhibition was An International Survey of Recent Painting and Sculpture and Kynaston McShine was the Curator.
-Of the one hundred and sixty-nine artists in this exhibition, only thirteen were women artists.
+The title of the exhibition was An International Survey of Recent Painting and Sculpture and Kynaston McShine was the curator.
+Of the 169 artists in this exhibition, only 13 were women artists.
 Only eight were artists of color.
 Confronted by the blatant oversight of this skewed survey, the curator said that anyone not in the exhibition should re-examine HIS career.

 The suggestion that there was a dearth of good art by women and artists of color prompted protesters to demonstrate in front of the museum.
 But to no avail.
 The Women’s Caucus for the Arts had organised the protest.
 However, some of the women artists who participated, thought that the protests were ineffective.
 They correctly argued that they were not being heard.
 The barrier-breaking artists’ demand for equal rights for women and artists of color of the previous decade had made some headway.
 But clearly more work was needed.